-During the year, the Committee has undertaken the following key activities:
+During the year, the Committee undertook the following key activities:

-- Reviewed and approved Risk Policies and related standards, methodologies used in managing the risks in the Bank; - Reviewed and ratified risk tolerance levels and portfolio limits, including limits associated with industry sector, geography, asset quality and others; - Managed all matters relating to the Bank's Business Continuity including Information Security protection and readiness; - Reviewed the enterprise-wide heat map of risk through the Management Risk Committee (MRC); - Performed oversight on the worked performed by the MRC throughout the year; - Reviewed reports of risk assets and exposures as well as other reports covering bank wide portfolio and performance trends; and - Reviewed the Bank's Basel III readiness plans.
+- Reviewed and approved Risk Policies and related standards and the methodologies used in managing the risks in the Bank; - Reviewed and ratified risk tolerance levels and portfolio limits, including limits associated with industry sector, geography, asset quality and others; - Managed all matters relating to the Bank's Business Continuity including Information Security protection and readiness; - Performed oversight on the works performed by the MRC throughout the year; - Reviewed reports of risk assets and exposures as well as other reports covering bank-wide portfolio and performance trends; and - Reviewed the Bank's Basel III readiness plans.

-During 2012, the Board Risk Committee met a total of four (4) times and minutes of such meetings are duly documented.
+During 2013, the Board Risk Committee met a total of four (4) times and minutes of such meetings are duly documented.
 The table below provides the dates and Committee member attendance to committee meetings held: